rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

   }
 ```

 We want to synchronize access to the state in both reading and writing.
-We can probably optimize access to the mutable state further, but the article aims to show how to implement a custom policy for structured concurrency.
+We can optimize access to the mutable state further, but the article aims to show how to implement a custom policy for structured concurrency.
 So, we'll keep the code simple:

 ```java
 @Override